amirziyacode/Weather/README.md

 A complete weather app

-use this source code in your project(API)
+Use this source code in your project

  Rate me ⭐

-thank you ☺
+Thank you ☺

 ## Platform

-android ✔️
+Android ✔️